 The currently evolving situation of the outbreak of a novel coronavirus disease ("COVID-19") has impacted demand for the Company's services, disrupted the Company's operations and may continue to do so.
-The COVID-19 outbreak has emerged as a serious threat to the health and economic well-being of the Company's clients, candidates, employees, and the overall economy.
-Since the beginning of the outbreak, many counties, states and countries have taken dramatic action including, without limitation, ordering all non-essential workers to stay home, mandating the closure of schools and non-essential business premises and imposing isolation measures on large portions of the population.
-These measures, while intended to protect human life, have had serious adverse impacts on domestic and foreign economies and the severity and the duration of these is highly uncertain.
-The effectiveness of economic stabilization efforts, including proposed government payments to affected citizens and industries, continue to be uncertain and many economists are predicting extended local or global recessions.
-The accelerating number of deaths and hospitalizations resulting from this disease are further exacerbating the uncertainties and challenges facing the Company's business.
+The COVID-19 outbreak emerged as a serious threat to the health and economic well-being of the Company's clients, candidates, employees, and the overall economy.
+At various times during the outbreak, many counties, states and countries took dramatic action including, without limitation, ordering all nonessential workers to stay home, mandating the closure of schools and nonessential business premises and imposing isolation measures on large portions of the population.
+These measures, while intended to protect human life, had serious adverse impacts on domestic and foreign economies and may do so in the future if they are continued or reintroduced.